RyanHouston/elasticsearch-extensions-documentor/README.md

 ```

 You could elaborate on this class with a constructor that takes the search
 term and other options specific to your use case as arguments.
+The impoortant
+part is to define the `#as_hash` method.

 You can then call the `#execute` method to run the query.
 The Elasticsearch JSON
 response will be returned in whole wrapped in a